multinet-app/multinet-rfcs/0012-put-row-endpoint/README.md

 ---
-RFC: 0011
+RFC: 0012
 Author: Roni Choudhury
 Created: 2021-01-26
 Last-Modified: 2021-01-26
+Status: accepted
 ---

-# RFC 0011: PUT endpoint for appending/modifying data in a table
+# RFC 0012: PUT endpoint for appending/modifying data in a table

 This RFC proposes a new `PUT` endpoint for table data, enabling appending of new rows, and modification of rows already in the table.